nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

 !!! info

-    The declaration of a channel can be before the workflow scope of within it.
+    The declaration of a channel can be before the workflow scope or within it.
 As long as it is upstream of the process that requires the specific channel.

 ## Perform expression quantification

-`script4.nf` adds a gene expression `QUANTIFICATION` process and call within the workflow scope.
+`script4.nf` adds a gene expression `QUANTIFICATION` process and a call to it within the workflow scope.
 Quantification requires the index transcriptome and RNA-Seq read pair fastq files.

 In the workflow scope, note how the `index_ch` channel is assigned as output in the `INDEX` process.